Support Us Button Widget

 📚 Back to school

-Participants in this UR program geared towards adults ages 50 and up can join for $75/year and take courses in history, science, and the arts.
+Participants in this UR program geared towards adults ages 50 and up can join for as little as $75/year and take courses in history, science, and the arts.

-Adults ages 60 and up can take up to three non-credit courses per semester, often with tuition-free.
+Adults ages 60 and up can take up to three non-credit courses per semester, often with free tuition.
 Pro tip: Check out more activities just for older adults in our guide.

 🎨 Get crafty

-From loom weaving to guitar to clay sculpting and candle-making, Parks and Recreation has something for everyone in its adult programming.
-Search the offerings.
+From loom weaving to guitar to clay sculpting and candle-making, this city department has something for everyone in its adult programming.

 RPL offers a rotating lineup of classes, often for free.
 Try your hand at crochet or learn how to use a sewing machine — just check the calendar.